kernvalley/events.kernvalley.us/_events/2019-christmas-in-kernville.md

 then come up to Kernville after the parade.
 At 2PM we start our Shop Hop.
 So look for some incredible Small Business Saturday Deals around the town.
 Our local farmers market and vendors will be in downtown from 9am-1pm.
-More info on the Lake Isabella Parade can be found [here](https://www.kernrivervalley.com/christmas-parade).
+More info on the Lake Isabella Parade can be found <a href="https://www.kernrivervalley.com/christmas-parade" class="underline link-color" rel="noopener external"> {% include icon.html icon='web-browser' %}here</a>

 Nov.
 30 will also be the Parade of Giving Toy Drive where Santa heads out with the local car club at 3PM to collect toys for the Christmas in Kernville Toy Drive.